Shalya: Charioteer of Karna

 Shalya was reluctantly made Karna’s charioteer at Duryodhana’s insistence (Karna Parva, Chapter 32).
 Despite this, he constantly undermined Karna’s confidence by praising Arjuna (Karna Parva, Chapter 37, Verse 33).
 Their tense relationship escalated when Karna threatened to kill him (Karna Parva, Chapter 40), but Shalya countered by narrating the tale of the swan and the crow, mocking Karna’s arrogance (Karna Parva, Chapter 41).

 Shalya prevented Karna from killing Nakula, Sahadeva, and Yudhishthira (Karna Parva, Chapter 63, Verse 21) and later consoled him when he was intimidated by Bhima (Karna Parva, Chapter 84, Verse 8).

 Commander-in-chief and death

 After Karna’s death, Shalya was appointed as the commander-in-chief of the Kaurava army on the eighteenth and final day of the war (Shalya Parva, Chapter 6, Verse 28).
 He led the army with great might but was ultimately defeated and killed by Yudhishthira in battle (Shalya Parva, Chapter 17, Verse 52).
+When Gandhari surveys the corpses on the Kurukshetra battlefield after the end of the war, she finds Shalya's tongue being eaten by birds.

 His soul was among those summoned during the Shraddha rites at the Ganga (Ashramavasika Parva, Chapter 32, Verse 10).